How Long Do Medical Patents Last: Everything You Need to Know

 - It has been considered to change the start of the patent to 15 years from the date the FDA approves the drug.
 In this way, patent life is not being used while the drug is either still in development or waiting for approval.

 If you need help with a medical patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.